 Only in specific and limited circumstances do you have a guaranteed issue right to purchase a Medigap policy, which means that you might not be able to change Medigap policies during open enrollment.
 This means that the policy you purchase during your Medigap open enrollment period when you turn 65 may be the policy you have for the rest of your life.

-The best time to buy a Medigap policy is during the Medigap Open Enrollment period, which begins on the first day of the month in which you are 65 or older and enrolled in Part B. If you do try and switch during the annual Medicare Open Enrollment period, you will likely be subject to medical underwriting.
+The best time to buy a Medigap policy is during the Medigap open enrollment period, which begins on the first day of the month in which you are 65 or older and enrolled in Part B. If you do try to switch during the annual Medicare open enrollment period, you will likely be subject to medical underwriting.
 However, it does not hurt to weigh your options if you want to switch to Medigap from Medicare Advantage or switch Medigap plans.

-In Massachusetts, where Medigap plans are called CORE, Supplement 1 and Supplement 1A, residents have an annual opportunity to enroll in Medigap with guaranteed issue.
-This special rule is only available in Massachusetts, Connecticut, and New York, and in Massachusetts, it is available from February 1 to March 31 every year.
+In Massachusetts, where Medigap plans are called CORE, Supplement 1, and Supplement 1A, residents have an annual opportunity to enroll in Medigap with guaranteed issue.
+This special rule is only available in Massachusetts, Connecticut, and New York.
+In Massachusetts it is available from February 1 to March 31 every year.
 Premiums for Medigap policies are community rated, which means that all members of each plan pay the same premiums.
 The premiums are not reflective of age.

-As mentioned above, in most states, you cannot switch Medigap plans after the Medigap Open Enrollment period without going through medical underwriting, which means that there is no guaranteed issue.
-Other reasons why you may be eligible for guaranteed issue include if your Medicare Advantage plan discontinues coverage in your area if you move to an area where your Medicare Advantage plan has no coverage and if your Medigap or Medicare Advantage plan goes bankrupt.
+As mentioned above, in most states you cannot switch Medigap plans after the Medigap open enrollment period without going through medical underwriting, which means that there is no guaranteed issue.
+Other reasons you may be eligible for guaranteed issue include if your Medicare Advantage plan discontinues coverage in your area, if you move to an area where your Medicare Advantage plan has no coverage, and if your Medigap or Medicare Advantage plan goes bankrupt.

 Part D